-The Group is in the midst of drafting our first Supplier Code of Conduct and is targeting to circulate to our suppliers within 2019.
+We have finalised our first Supplier Code of Conduct and circulated it to all our suppliers on 21 November 2019.
 This Supplier Code of Conduct is expected to be abided by all suppliers and subcontractors to ensure the sustainability of their operations in all areas of economic, environment, social and governance, which comprises of topic on business conduct, labour practices, health and safety, and environmental management.
 We believe that this will positively value-add to our sustainability effort throughout our supply chain and even benefit our suppliers themselves.